andreashagntum/BC_APR/README.md

 This repository contains the implementation of the Branch-Price-Cut-and-Switch (BPC&S) algorithm proposed in:

-> Andreas Hagn Rainer Kolisch, Giacomo Dall'Olio, Stefan Weltge (2026): *A Branch-Price-and-Cut Algorithm for Stochastic Workforce Scheduling
+> Andreas Hagn Rainer Kolisch, Giacomo Dall'Olio, Stefan Weltge (2026): *A A Branch-Price-Cut-And-Switch Approach for
-> with Heterogeneous Worker Formations.*
+> Optimizing Team Formation and Routing for Airport Baggage Handling Tasks with Stochastic Travel Times .*
 > arXiv preprint, DOI: [10.48550/arXiv.2405.20912](https://doi.org/10.48550/arXiv.2405.20912)

 The algorithm solves a team formation and routing problem arising in airport bagging handling systems.